General FAQs

 Do I have to disclose if I have a disability?

-Academic requirements can be taken from any accredited post-secondary institution, and can be taken in any format, in-person or online.
-Institutions such as Athabasca University and Thompson Rivers Online Learning offer a number of online courses.
+Academic requirements can be taken from any accredited post-secondary institution where the course content is acceptable, and can be taken in any format, in-person or online.
+Institutions such as Athabasca University and Thompson Rivers University Open Learning offer a number of online courses.

 When are the two reference reports due?